Description

 Which means for our asset as example:

-• The average days below previous high over 5 years of Esoterica NextG Economy ETF is days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days below previous high of days in the last 5 years of Esoterica NextG Economy ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (118 days)

 Performance (YTD)